ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In Cxbx-Reloaded input settings, select MS Gamepad S, click Configure, set Device to XInput/0/Gamepad, load Default Bindings, then give the Profile a name and Save.

+Delete the file boot.id in the root folder of game if existing, open the game by vc3.xbe, and start emulation.
+Press Alt-Enter to switch to fullscreen.

 <br>

 ## < TeknoParrot > emulator PC lightgun aiming sample config